dueclic/emailchef-for-woocommerce/.wordpress-org/readme/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Using this WooCommerce plugin, eMailChef can communicate with your online store and it creates easy, simply and automatic targeted campaigns.
+Using this WooCommerce plugin, Emailchef can communicate with your online store and it creates easy, simply and automatic targeted campaigns.

 == Description ==